NYPD/ritsu.js/README.md

 # ritsu.js
 HTML form validation and utilities.
+Check out the [latest release.](https://github.com/NYPD/ritsu.js/releases)

 ## What is this?
 A dumb and simple little HTML form validator.
 It relies heavily on HTML classes to make it very simple to validate input fields.
+Also comes with some spiffy utilities.

 ## Why?
 This all started as a need to easily validate my own forms fields without being able to use someone else's validation plug-in.
 The result was a mini validation library that has worked pretty well for my projects.